BitcoinDesign/Guide/guide/contribute/review.md

    height = 709
 %}

-If you have a concrete suggestion for a change, you can make a suggestion.
+If you have a concrete `suggestion` for a change, you can make a suggestion.
 To make a suggestion click on the suggestion icon, or use `Ctrl+G` or `cmd+G`.

-When you're done with leaving individual feedback, you can submit it.
-Click on the `Leave a review` button in the upper right corner.
-There are three types of feedback you can leave:

-- **Comment** - general feedback without explicit approval.
-- **Approve changes** - feedback approving the proposed changes.
-- **Request changes** - feedback explicitly suggesting changes.
+If your direct suggestion is accepted, it will count as a commit and you will be credited as a co-author of the commit.

 {% include picture.html
    image = "/assets/images/guide/contribute/review/review-pull-request-suggest.gif"